Last Update: April 9, 2014

 Comprehensive medical marijuana bill gains momentum, while Gov. Cuomo proposes unworkable plan

-Until 2014, Gov. Andrew Cuomo opposed allowing medical marijuana.
+Until this January, Gov. Andrew Cuomo opposed medical marijuana.
 While he’s finally joined the overwhelming majority of New Yorkers who believe marijuana should be available to the seriously ill, his plan is unworkable.
-The governor’s proposal would reportedly revive a restrictive 1980 medical marijuana law that would allow some hospitals in New York to implement the limited use of marijuana for patient in sense- or life-threatening situations.
+The governor’s proposal would reportedly revive a restrictive 1980 medical marijuana law that would allow some hospitals in New York to implement the limited use of marijuana for patients in sense- or life-threatening situations.

 Fortunately, a growing number of Senators are supportive of an effective medical marijuana program, including Republican Sens.
-Mark Grisanti (R, IP - Buffalo), George Maziarz (R - Newfane), and Joe Robach (R, C, IP – Rochester), and Tom O’Mara (R, C – Big Flats, Elmira).
+Mark Grisanti (R, IP - Buffalo), George Maziarz (R - Newfane), Joe Robach (R, C, IP – Rochester), and Tom O’Mara (R, C – Big Flats, Elmira).

 Please email your legislators today and urge them to support Assemblyman Gottfried and Senator Savino’s medical marijuana bill.
 Then, ask Gov. Cuomo to work with the legislature to enact comprehensive medical marijuana reform.